nihalshardul/Macro_Assembler/README.md

 # To run that code type ->
 # python macro_assembler.py

- After running this code my file generate nihal.asm file which is nasm assembly language program...
+ After running this code my file generate nihal.asm file which is nasm assembly language program as...
+# nihal.asm

  which can be direclly run as nasm program.